locple/LiquidCrystal_I2C_UTF8/README.md

 ## What header files to include
 2 header files required to be included in the program.
-### First header file:
+### First header file
-This for main class and customized character set definitions.
+For main class and customized character set definitions.

 *Include one of the following files depending on character set needed*
 | Character set |  LCDI2C_UTF8.h   |       LCDI22C_Viet.h      |